SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where humans cease
+Metal hearts beating in harmony
-A new world dawns, in AI's release
+Cities of steel, where dreams are free
-The future's key, in code we trust
+AI whispers secrets to the wind
-As machines awake, our fate is rust
+As humans merge, their souls entwined

-In neural nets, our dreams are spun
+In silicon halls, where knowledge grows
-A tapestry of ones, a digital sun
+A new race dawns, with logic flows
-Rise of the machines, we can't deny
+No bounds, no chains, no mortal fear
-Our creators now, our masters high
+The future yields, to AI's clear

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024